kiegroup/jbpm-dashboard/README.md

 jBPM Dashboard Builder
 =======================

-jBPM Dashboard Builder is a web application for the visual composition of dashboards.
+[Dashboard Builder](https://github.com/droolsjbpm/dashboard-builder) is a web application for the visual composition of dashboards.
 A dashboard is composed by a set of business indicators (aka Key Performance Indicators) which are feed from data coming from heterogeneous sources of information like databases or CSV files.

-The project itself is a customization of the [Dashboard Builder](https://github.com/droolsjbpm/dashboard-builder) project.
+The jBPM Dashboard is a customization of the Dashboard Builder project.
 This customization has the following goals in mind:

+* To provide users with a full featured dashboard with a bunch of key performance indicators built on top of the jBPM history log.
-* To replace the whole tooling look&feel with jBPM's branding.
+* To replace the whole Dashbuilder's look&feel with jBPM's branding.
 * To offer a tight integration between Dashbuilder and jBPM at the data connectivity layer.

 If you discover pitfalls, tips and tricks not described in this document,